Rust-GPU/rust-gpu/docs/src/writing-shader-crates.md

 crates to display, it's recommended to use `spirv-builder` in a build script.

 1. Copy the [`rust-toolchain.toml`] file to your project.
 (You must use the same version of Rust as `rust-gpu`.
-Utimately, the build will fail with a nice error message when you don't use the exact same version)
+Ultimately, the build will fail with a nice error message when you don't use the exact same version)
 2. Reference `spirv-builder` in your Cargo.toml:
     ```toml